 Learn how crate training not only provides your puppy with a safe retreat, but it can also help with separation anxieties and potty training, to mention a few!
 Read on to discover more great benefits of crating your puppy.

-It's not until the breeder or someone experienced in crating puppies points out the many benefits it provides, that skeptical owners realize that dog cages aren't cruel boxes in which to lock away puppies, but that they provide a safe and secure place for our Cocker Spaniels.
+It's often not until the breeder, or someone experienced in crating puppies, points out the many benefits crating can provide, that skeptical owners realize that dog cages aren't cruel boxes in which to lock away puppies, but that they provide a safe and secure place for our Cocker Spaniels.

-If you crate train your puppy, you'll discover just how useful it can be when traveling.
+If you crate train your puppy, you'll discover just how useful it can be when travelling.

 Unfamiliar surroundings and new noises may make your dog feel uneasy, but his familiar crate and blankets will give him comfort and security.

 A crate is ideal for transporting your pet from one place to another by car and can either be placed on the back seat, or in the boot if you have an estate car.

 This will keep your pup safe inside the car until you're ready to let him out, and because your dog won't be loose in the car, it will be much safer for you or the driver should you need to brake suddenly.